Published:

 Costs for 200 txn at EUR 12 | approx. EUR 75 | approx. EUR 64 | approx. EUR 60 + device |

-5.2 Set up Tap to Pay
+5.2 Setting up Tap to Pay

-5.3 Set up mobile card terminal
+5.3 Setting up mobile card terminal

-Football tournament with food and drink stall
+Football tournament with catering

 Scout flea market and camp shop

-Club account (IBAN) stored for payouts
+Association account (IBAN) stored for payouts

-QR codes created, printed and laminated – checked with test scans
+QR codes created, printed, and laminated – checked with test scans

-Card terminal ordered, charged and mobile connection tested at the venue
+Card terminal ordered, charged, and mobile connection tested at the venue

-Power banks organised for smartphones and terminals
+Power banks organized for smartphones and terminals

 Frequently asked questions about cashless payments at the club festival